ck37/ck37/README.md

 ### Hi, I'm Chris 👋

 I am a postdoctoral fellow in [biomedical informatics](https://dbmi.hms.harvard.edu/) at Harvard Medical School, with a PhD in biostatistics from UC Berkeley.
+Current projects include measuring & reducing overprescription of opiods following surgery, and using deep learning to analyze surgical videos and operative notes to evaluate surgical skill and risk of complications.

 - 🌱 My three dissertation projects are: